-At the close of business on December 31, 2010, the DOP/U.S. dollar exchange rate for the purchase of dollars, as reported by the Central Bank, was DOP37.42 per US\$1.00.
+At the close of business on December 31, 2009, the DOP/U.S. dollar exchange rate for the sale of dollars, as reported by the Central Bank, was DOP36.06 per US\$1.00 and DOP 36.34 for US\$1.00 on March 31, 2010.
 The Central Bank exchange rate is used for transactions involving the Central Bank and the Government, particularly in connection with external debt payments and disbursements of external loans.
 See "The Monetary System-Foreign Exchange and International Reserves-Foreign Exchange."